mdbtxt1

 Listen — Be Clear on What's Needed

-Here we should handle the individual-type listening first.
+Here we should handle individual-level listening first.

 Listening to Yourself